pacificclimate/pycds/docs/dev-notes/alembic-extensions.md

 ## Replaceable object extensions

+## Introduction

+Database tables can be mutated "in place": for example, columns can be added, dropped, or renamed.

+Other items, including functions and views, are not mutable.
+When a change to them is required they must be replaced in their entirety, i.e., dropped and recreated.
+Such objects are called replaceable objects, and PyCDS manages them accordingly.

+All important changes to a CRMP/PCDS database are now managed by Alembic migrations, including changes to replaceable objects.
+(Older versions of PyCDS did not use Alembic, and a different, now deprecated mechanism was used to make changes.)

 Although relatively simple in outline, the detailed implementation of these objects and operations on them can be hard to understand.
 This section is intended to guide you in understanding them and adding new extensions as necessary following the same patterns.

 These extensions are based quite closely on the Alembic Cookbook section [ReplaceableObjects](https://alembic.sqlalchemy.org/en/latest/cookbook.html#replaceable-objects).